Copy editing: Content editing

 Content editing consists of reorganizing or restructuring a document.
 This involves any inconsistent parts of the content as well as any variances.
 Content editors can fix the content by either rewriting it or heavily editing it.
-However, the copy editor will often point out any difficult passages for the author to resolve on his or her own time.
+The copy editor will often point out especially difficult passages to the author, who will resolve the issues.

-Although copy editors are not responsible for factual correctness of the document, they can provide comments for the author on any information that they know to be untrue, such as year discrepancies or misleading ideas.
+Although copy editors are not responsible for the factual correctness of the document, they can provide comments for the author on any information that they know to be untrue, such as year discrepancies or misleading ideas.
 Such fact-checking is acceptable for copy editors who know the document's subject matter.

 The copy editor must also point out any biased language without infringing on the author's meaning.
 This includes material "that might form the basis for a lawsuit alleging libel, invasion of privacy, or obscenity".
-Some see censoring biased language as political correctness, so it is important that the copy editor distinguish between the two.
+Some see censoring biased language as political correctness, so the copy editor must distinguish between the two.
 To do this, the copy editor will permit intentional "politically incorrect" views and censor only marginalized, offensive, or exclusive language.

-Correlating parts, typecoding, and permissions
+Correlating parts, typecoding and permissions

-Most manuscripts will require the copy editor to correlate the parts within it.
+Most manuscripts will require the copy editor to correlate the parts within them.
 Copy editors must carry out the following tasks in this process: